Statsomat/BayesTwoProp/documents/Tortoisegit-CloneRepo.md

    - You can now navigate to the cloned folder in your file explorer, and it will contain all the files and Git history from the repository.

 ## Additional Tips:
-- **Authentication**: If the repository is private, you will be prompted to enter your credentials (username, password, or SSH key passphrase) to access it.
+- **Authentication**: If the repository is private, you will be prompted to enter your credentials (username, password, or SSH key passphrase, token) to access it.
-- **SSH or HTTPS**: You can clone via HTTPS or SSH depending on how you set up access to the repository.
-For SSH, make sure your SSH keys are properly configured.
-- **Advanced Options**: In the clone dialog, you can access more advanced options like shallow clones (only fetching the latest commits), selecting specific branches, or setting depth limits on history.

 By following these steps, you'll have a complete copy of the repository on your local machine and can start working with it using TortoiseGit.